justjake/quickjs-emscripten/doc/README.md

 Typescript (via a generated FFI class).
 See ./generate.ts for how this works.

 The C code builds as both with `emscripten` (using `emcc`), to produce WASM (or ASM.js) and with `clang`.
+Build outputs are checked in, so you can iterate on the Javascript parts of the library without setting up the Emscripten toolchain.

-Build outputs are checked in, so Intermediate object files from QuickJS end up in ./build/quickjs/{wasm,native}.
+Intermediate object files from QuickJS end up in ./build/quickjs/.

-This project uses `emscripten 3.17` via Docker.
+This project uses `emscripten 3.1.7` via Docker.
 You will need a working `docker` install to build the Emscripten artifacts.

 Related NPM scripts: